Mayuri-Chan/pyrofork/docs/source/start/setup.rst

 Configuration
 -------------

-Having the API key from the previous step in handy, we can now begin to configure a Pyrogram project: pass your API key to Pyrogram by using the *api_id* and *api_hash* parameters of the Client class:
+Having the API key from the previous step in handy, we can now begin to configure a PyroFork project: pass your API key to PyroFork by using the *api_id* and *api_hash* parameters of the Client class:

 .. code-block:: python